 Are there differences when planning a Disney World trip for one?

 Yes.
-Fastpasses can be made for any size, so there is no restriction on booking your Fastpasses for one.
+There is no restriction on booking your passes for one.

 Consider purchasing Memory Maker for photos